sazk07/ORNATE-Optimized-Keyboard-Layout-Project/README.md

 * An image of the keyboard layout is in the folder for touch typing reference.
 * OR if you have autohotkey installed: use the rukia.ahk in rukia aurohotkey folder to run the script and get RUKIA layout directly without any setup.

-All files created using Microsoft Keyboard Layout Creator.
+All files created using Microsoft Keyboard Layout Creator and Autohotkey.

 ## Resources for Touch Typing Training
 * [Keybr](https://www.keybr.com/)